creyes52/repack-middleware/README.md

 }
 ```

-Generate the entry point as an empty div from your route
+Now, modify your route to generate the entry point as an empty div from your route
-This is so later, when doing server side rendering, the generated html will be here instead of an empty div.
+This is so that later, when doing server side rendering, the generated html will be here instead of an empty div.

 ```
 /* GET home page. */